 WOMEN!!!
 Women drive the box office for these films.
 In researching film, Boxoffice Mojo shared that if a woman wants to see a movie, she’s likely to take a date or a friend – that translates into more people in seats at the theatre … and that means more MONEY!!.

-- Parody (spoof)– This is the most simple form of all humor.
+- Parody (spoof)– This is truly the most simple form of all humor.
 It is all about taking anything (and everything) to the extreme – providing full-blown exaggeration.
-Usually a parody or spoof will overplay the traits or weaknesses or the stereotypes of the intended target of the spoof – taking the exaggeration to the extreme.
-Variety TV shows (like SNL) with skits usually are parody driven (politics, culture, current issues , etc.).
+Usually a parody or spoof will overplay the traits or weaknesses or the stereotypes of the intended target of the spoof – taking the comedy over the top (non-natural comedy).
+Variety TV shows (like SNL) with skits are usually parody-driven (politics, culture, current issues , etc.).

-The audience must be familiar with the target of the spoof in order for the parody to be successful.
+BUT ….
+The audience must be familiar with the target of the spoof in order for this comedy to be successful (or interpreted correctly).
 Look for a play on words – and deep dialogue manipulation.
 Also look for sight gags and visual humor.